humanman/sample--thanks/mezzetech/README.md

 ## Local Setup

-The `thanks` repo has several branches we will be using.
-The first branch, `getting-started`, is the bare bones project.
+The `thanks` repo has several branches, but we will only be using `getting-started`  as this is the bare bones project.
 It will have all of the files we need, but most of them will be empty.

-The other branches you will find (including `getting-started`) are:

-1. `getting-started`
-2. `functions/empty` & `functions/solution`
-3. `refactoring/empty` & `refactoring/solution`
-4. `testing/empty` & `testing/solution`
-5. `scripts/empty` & `scripts/solution`
+If you get stuck or too excite to wait, the complete code (refactored) is in the `main` branch.

 <br/>

-Do you see a pattern?
-Several of the "major" sections of this tutorial have corresponding branches in the `thanks` repo.

-We will be reviewing the completed code in the `/solution` branches, but you are encouraged to use the `/empty` branches to build the logic for this project on your own.

-The branches `main` and `scripts/solution` will have the complete code from every section in case you get stuck putting it all together.

 As always, you can build everything from scratch using the below terminal command: